huggingface/datasets/datasets/kilt_tasks/README.md

      'end_character': -1,
      'end_paragraph_id': 1,
      'meta': {'annotation_id': '-1',
-      'evidence_span': ['It was headlined by the British rock group Coldplay with special guest performers Beyoncé and Bruno Mars', 'It was headlined by the British rock group Coldplay with special guest performers Beyoncé and Bruno Mars, who previously had headlined the Super Bowl XLVII and Super Bowl XLVIII halftime shows, respectively.', "The Super Bowl 50 Halftime Show took place on February 7, 2016, at Levi's Stadium in Santa Clara, California as part of Super Bowl 50.
-It was headlined by the British rock group Coldplay with special guest performers Beyoncé and Bruno Mars", "The Super Bowl 50 Halftime Show took place on February 7, 2016, at Levi's Stadium in Santa Clara, California as part of Super Bowl 50.
-It was headlined by the British rock group Coldplay with special guest performers Beyoncé and Bruno Mars,"], 'fever_page_id': '',
+      'evidence_span': ['It was headlined by the British rock group Coldplay with special guest performers BeyoncÃ© and Bruno Mars', 'It was headlined by the British rock group Coldplay with special guest performers BeyoncÃ© and Bruno Mars, who previously had headlined the Super Bowl XLVII and Super Bowl XLVIII halftime shows, respectively.', "The Super Bowl 50 Halftime Show took place on February 7, 2016, at Levi's Stadium in Santa Clara, California as part of Super Bowl 50.
+It was headlined by the British rock group Coldplay with special guest performers BeyoncÃ© and Bruno Mars", "The Super Bowl 50 Halftime Show took place on February 7, 2016, at Levi's Stadium in Santa Clara, California as part of Super Bowl 50.
+It was headlined by the British rock group Coldplay with special guest performers BeyoncÃ© and Bruno Mars,"], 'fever_page_id': '',
       'fever_sentence_id': -1,
       'yes_no_answer': ''},